Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 There was another smell on the air too.
 One his lizard-brain couldn’t ignore.

-“...Hey,” he replied, dumbly.
+"...Hey," he replied, dumbly.

-“Roll over.”
+"Roll over."

 Not an easy operation, that.
 Took him a minute, as he worked carefully through each step.
 He heard her rubbing something on her palms as he did so, and then…

 *God.* Fingernails scratching lightly up his spine.
 Not a massage, there weren’t many people who could make a dent in him and Marty wasn’t among them.
 But that wasn’t what she was trying to do anyway.
 This was *all* about sensation, and he groaned plaintively.

-“Thought I’d break up the pattern this time.
-Go for something...a bit more appreciative.”
+"Thought I’d break up the pattern this time.
+Go for something...a bit more appreciative."

-“Mmm….Appreciative?”
+"Mmm….Appreciative?"
 Adam asked, too lost in the feeling of having his back scratched to ask a smart question.

-“Yeah.
-For everything you do…Ah, ah!” she added, as he opened his mouth to reply.
-“You’re not allowed to feel sorry for yourself right now.
-Just let it happen.”
+"Yeah.
+For everything you do…Ah, ah!" she added, as he opened his mouth to reply.
+"You’re not allowed to feel sorry for yourself right now.
+Just let it happen."

 Some kind of liquid splashed up him, and she spread it slowly with her fingers.
 Oil?
 Fuck had he done to deserve pampering like *this?* But, he did as he was told and let it happen, relaxed into it…Kinda hard to ignore the feel of skin on skin where she was straddling his butt, though.

-“All the work you’ve put in, to keep us safe…” Marty continued.
-“How much you care, how *great* a dad you are…”
+"All the work you’ve put in, to keep us safe…" Marty continued.
+"How much you care, how *great* a dad you are…"

 Adam sighed and shifted.
-“I know you said no feelin’ sorry for myself…but I—”
+"I know you said no feelin’ sorry for myself…but I—"

-“You feel useless right now.
-I know.”
-She bent down and kissed his cheek. *“It’s okay.* Even Superman takes some lumps now and then.
-Now relax and let me take care of you.”
+"You feel useless right now.
+I know."
+She bent down and kissed his cheek. *"It’s okay.* Even Superman takes some lumps now and then.
+Now relax and let me take care of you."

 He exhaled, nodded, and closed his eyes.
 She kissed him again, and for the next few...forevers, the only sound was their breathing, the soft sounds of fabric, and her hands gliding over him.

-“You’re a beautiful man, Adam.
-Actually, you’re looking better than ever right now, which I kinda wasn’t expecting…”
+"You’re a beautiful man, Adam.
+Actually, you’re looking better than ever right now, which I kinda wasn’t expecting…"

-“It’s the water weight.”
+"It’s the water weight."
 He mumbled, dumbly.
 His lower brain was becoming *really* distracting...

-“Uh-huh.
-Lean works for you.”
+"Uh-huh.
+Lean works for you."
 There was a silky, fabric sound and her bathrobe landed on the pillow right in front of his nose.
 He took a deep breath of it, and sighed as her slick hands ran sloooowly back up his spine again until this time there was no barrier between their bodies at all, and she kissed the side of his neck.

-Her whisper in his ear was electric: *“Roll over again.”*
+Her whisper in his ear was electric: *"Roll over again."*

 He did, more easily this time.
 Motivation apparently helped a lot, and as soon as he did, just *feeling* it spring up and slap along his belly was almost enough.

 ...He wasn’t going to last long, because it had been *far* too long.
 But even still, her hand was so *wonderfully* delicate and she knew *exactly* what she was doing.
 She had him painfully hard in a matter of seconds.
 He grabbed at the bed, groaning and trying to contain himself.
 Something buckled under his grip but he didn’t care, all that mattered was *hanging on--*

-“Mmm,” she smiled *wickedly.* “It’s kinda nice having you under my thumb like this...”
+"Mmm," she smiled *wickedly.* "It’s kinda nice having you under my thumb like this..."
 The thumb in question moved in a way that made him *gasp.*

-*“Hnn*...I’m not complaining…”
+*"Hnn*...I’m not complaining…"

-“You’d better not.”
+"You’d better not."
 She slid down next to him, face to face, lips to lips, and that was all Adam could take.

 He...well, he was who he was.
 It was a *while* before he could see straight again.
 Even still, he was so pent-up, it hadn’t gone down *at all.*

-*“There* we go,” she purred.
-“I knew you needed that... though, good to see you’re still ready and willing, ‘cuz I’m not done yet.”
+*"There* we go," she purred.
+"I knew you needed that... though, good to see you’re still ready and willing, ‘cuz I’m not done yet."
 She slid down, rubbing the whole length of her body across his achingly hard cock, until at last she could give it a little kiss, and then a little more…

 He was much too big for her at this point.
 Didn’t matter.
 She was an *expert* with her tongue, and gave it her full art.
-“Ohhh…” he chuckled and groaned through gritted teeth.
-He *was* feeling a lot better… “I can take your worst, foul temptress!”
+"Ohhh…" he chuckled and groaned through gritted teeth.
+He *was* feeling a lot better… "I can take your worst, foul temptress!"

 In fact, he was already on the edge *again.* He really, *really* needed this.

-“Oh, *can* you?”
+"Oh, *can* you?"

 He opened his eyes to a metallic jangle.
 She struck a cocky pose, dangling a pair of handcuffs from her finger.

 Adam quirked an eyebrow.
-“Those ain’t gonna last for even a *second.”*
+"Those ain’t gonna last for even a *second."*

-“So *don’t.”*
+"So *don’t."*

 ...Oh.